Shipwrecks of Lands End

 What you need to know

-The coastline at Lands End has wrecked more ships than any other stretch of the San Francisco shoreline.
-Treacherous currents, dense fog, and jagged rocks beneath the surface turned this area into a graveyard for vessels throughout the 1800s and early 1900s.
-At low tide, you can still see the rusted ribs of at least three shipwrecks poking through the surf.
+The shipping channel between Lands End and the Marin Headlands has claimed more than 300 ships since the Gold Rush.
+Treacherous currents, dense fog, and jagged rocks beneath the surface turned this stretch of coast into a graveyard for vessels through the 1800s and early 1900s.
+At low tide, you can still see the rusted ribs of at least three wrecks poking through the surf.

-The most visible wreck is usually the remains near Mile Rock Beach, accessible from the Lands End Trail.
-Depending on the tide, you’ll see iron hull fragments and scattered debris that have been slowly dissolving into the ocean for over a century.
+The visible wreckage south of Mile Rock Beach (reached from the Lands End Trail) comes from three ships: the Lyman Stewart (ran aground 1922), the Frank H. Buck (1938), and the SS Ohioan (1936).
+Depending on the tide, you’ll see iron hull fragments and scattered debris that have been slowly dissolving into the ocean for nearly a century.

-The wreck-spotting is best paired with the Lands End Trail itself, a 3.4-mile coastal path with views of the Golden Gate Bridge, the Marin Headlands, and the Pacific.
-The trail is the real attraction.
-The wrecks are the history lesson along the way.
+The wreck-spotting pairs with the Lands End Trail itself, a 3.4-mile coastal path with views of the Golden Gate Bridge, the Marin Headlands, and the Pacific.

-Skip this if you want guaranteed wreck sightings.
-Visibility depends entirely on the tide.
-Check tide charts before going.
-Low tide is the only window.
+Visibility depends entirely on the tide, so check tide charts before going.
+Low tide is the only window when the wreckage is exposed.

 Visiting